Bearathon Course Information

 The route will be designated by white chalk blazes along the ground, barricades, cones and other physical markers.

-Mile markers are GPS and map verified but are still an approximation.
+Mile markers are verified but are still an approximation.
 Though the race course is the same, each runner takes a different path along the course, resulting in slight variations in distance traveled.